BordalloG/GoDeck/README.md

 This program intends to represent a deck of playing cards.
 The program allows you to:
 - Create a new deck.
-- Print the card from an existing deck.
+- Print the cards from an existing deck.
 - Deal cards from an existing deck.
 - Create a string that contains all the cards from an existing deck.
 - Save an existing deck to a file.